aery32/aery32-refguide/source/module_functions.rst

 .. warning::

+    Setting up the correct flash wait state is extremely important!
 If CPU clock speed is higher than 33 MHz you have to use one wait state for flash.
 Otherwise you can use zero wait state, ``FLASH_0WS``.
+Note that this has to be set correctly even if the flash read and write operations, described below, are not used.

 Read and write operations
 '''''''''''''''''''''''''

-Flash is accessed via pages that are 512 bytes long, and only 512 bytes.
+Flash memory is accessed via pages that are 512 bytes long, and only 512 bytes.
 This means that you have to make sure that your page buffer is large enough to read and write pages, like this

 .. code-block:: c++